FantomMenaceDAO/MIPs/proposals/mip-3.md

 ## Resources / Compensation
 Do you need funding?
 Do the contributors of the project need to be paid in NFTs or FTM?
-- We will need to compensation is TBD
+- Compensation for artists
+- Compensation for devs

 ## Timeline
-How long will it this roughly take?
+How long will this roughly take?
+- Art: X weeks
+- Contracts for deploying: X weeks
--
+- Frontend setup: X weeks

 ### Additional context
 Add any other context or screenshots about the feature request here.